The Bones (song)

-"The Bones" is a song recorded by American country music singer Maren Morris for her second studio album, Girl.
-Morris co-wrote the song with Jimmy Robbins and Laura Veltz, and it was produced by Greg Kurstin.
-"The Bones" was released digitally as a promotional single on February 22, 2019, and was later serviced to hot adult contemporary radio on May 20, 2019, as the album's second single.
-The song became a sleeper hit, peaking at number 12 on the Billboard Hot 100 chart in 2020.
-The song ended up being the second-biggest country song of 2020 in the US.
-It is certified four-times platinum in the US.
+"The Bones" is a song by American country singer Maren Morris, released by Columbia Nashville on February 22, 2019, as the second single from her second studio album, Girl (2019).
+Morris co-wrote the song with Jimmy Robbins and Laura Veltz, while production was handled by Greg Kurstin.
+It serviced to hot adult contemporary radio on May 20, 2019.
+A sleeper hit, "The Bones" peaked at number 12 on the Billboard Hot 100 the following year of its release.
+It became the second-most successful country song of 2020 in the US.
+The song has also received quadruple platinum certification by the Recording Industry Association of America (RIAA) and septuple platinum certification by Music Canada (MC).

 The song was nominated at the 63rd Grammy Awards for Best Country Song, earning Morris her twelfth nomination.
 The single won two Country Music Association awards (one for single of the year 2020 and one for song of the year 2020) and one Academy of Country Music award (for song of the year 2021).